 PEX Business Prepaid Card Rewards & Benefits

-Similar to most purchasing cards, there are no rewards or discounts you can earn by using the PEX business prepaid card.
+The PEX business prepaid card offers no rewards or discounts.
 However, with the PEX card, you can control company spending by setting employee card spending limits.
 Through an easy-to-use online portal, you can set specific spending privileges by department, individual cardholder, spending category, and time.

 PEX Business Prepaid Card Qualifications

 Compared to purchasing cards and normal credit cards, prepaid business cards have fewer qualifications.
-Since PEX isn’t a credit card or credit card company, it doesn’t require a personal credit check or a personal guarantee from the business owner.
+PEX doesn’t require a personal credit check or a personal guarantee from the business owner.
 However, PEX requires you to fill out your basic business and personal information and confirm your identity.
-It may also ask you to provide necessary information to fund your PEX account from a business checking account.
+It may also ask you to provide the information required to fund your PEX account from a business checking account.

 What the PEX Business Prepaid Card Is Missing